14 May 15 DIRTY SECRETS ROOFING COMPANIES DON’T WANT YOU TO KNOW

 As an honest roofing company, we do not engage in such activities.
 Our estimates are completely independent of what insurance companies pay to homeowners, thus we keep our estimates honest and genuinely legitimate.

 10. ROOFERS FAILING TO INSTALL YOUR ROOF ACCORDING TO CODE

-Many towns and municipalities have their own building codes that should be followed for any major construction project, including a roof replacement.
+Most cities and municipalities have their own building codes that should be followed for any major construction project, including a roof replacement.

 11. THEIR ROOFING WORKMANSHIP WARRANTY IS INADEQUATE

-You call the roofing company to explain your issue, only to be told, “Your warranty is expired.
-Or, it does not cover the labor workmanship”.
+You call the roofing company to explain your issue, only to be told, “Your warranty is expired, or your warranty does not cover the labor workmanship”.

 It is important to know what you are buying.
 Knowing that includes the warranty of both types – manufacturer’s warranty and labor workmanship warranty.

 If a roofing company is not providing a workmanship warranty that should be a huge red flag.
 If your roofer is giving only 2 to 10 years of workmanship or labor warranty, that is not sufficient as well.
 You should look elsewhere.